-This prestigious workshop (ECCO/EORTC/AACR/ESMO Methods in Clinical Cancer Research (MCCR) Workshop, previously known as ‘FLIMS’), taking place from 13 - 18 November 2021 in the Netherlands, is designed to train early stage researchers in oncology to develop a clinical protocol with mentorship from an international faculty of clinical trialists, methodologists and statisticians.
+This prestigious workshop (ECCO/EORTC/AACR/ESMO Methods in Clinical Cancer Research (MCCR) Workshop, previously known as ‘FLIMS’) is designed to train early stage researchers in oncology to develop a clinical protocol with mentorship from an international faculty of clinical trialists, methodologists and statisticians.
 There is competitive selection of attendees with a total of around 80 delegates chosen from across the world.
 Generations of trainees interested in developing their research skills have benefitted from this workshop, which has been running for over 20 years.

 Applicants are required to present a clinical trial proposal and designate a supervisor who will provide local support and mentorship to enable the trial to proceed to the clinic following refinement of the protocol at the workshop.

 Further details can be found on the ECCO website

 For two places (to cover the workshop participation fee of 2800 EUR each which includes travel and accommodation)

 The payment will be in the form of reimbursement, which will be sent as soon as confirmation of registration payment is received.

 The applicant must have applied to attend the MCCR workshop – shortlisting for the RCR bursary will only take place after selection for the MCCR workshop has been confirmed to the RCR by the applicant.

 Fellows and members who have passed Part II FRCR A.